gravitygo/zmk-corne/instructions.md

 1. Fork this repository
 2. Now click the “action” into a new page.
 3. Click the “I understand workflows,go ahead and enable them”
-4. click on the option bar on the left. github/workflow/guil.yml
+4. Click on the option bar on the left. github/workflow/guil.yml
 5. Click the “run workflow”botton
 6. Click the Run workflow
 7. The page content will refresh to look like the image above, with yellow dots indicating that the firmware is being compiled.
 Please wait patiently for about 10 minutes.